Please note that exisiting landline phone services are not being ‘switched off’ in nbn Sky Muster and nbn Fixed Wireless mapped areas.

 For SkyMuster there are three events that WILL cause a temporary loss of service and your VoIP connection will fail:

-- Power failure, which can be overcome with a bit of ingenuity.
+- Power failure, which can be overcome with a backup power source.

 - Rain fade, for which there is no solution.